followdrabbit/-Demo-Baseline-Seguranca-IA/README.md

 This application leverages **Streamlit** and **OpenAI** to generate AI-enhanced security baselines based on user-selected inputs, language preferences, and custom prompts.
 This project dynamically loads configuration details and categorizes content for users to quickly generate organized security baselines with unique IDs.

+## Important Announcement

+This project has evolved significantly, surpassing its original purpose as a simple demo.
+Due to its growth and increased complexity, we have migrated the codebase to a new repository: [BaselineForge](https://github.com/followdrabbit/BaselineForge).

+BaselineForge introduces additional features, enhanced modularity, and a more robust architecture, providing a solid foundation for further development and scaling.
+Please visit the new repository for the latest updates and improvements.

 ## Key Features

 - **Multi-language Support**: Supports **EN-US**, **PT-BR**, and **ES-ES**, dynamically loading configuration settings from `config.toml`, which includes: